redpanda-data/connect/website/docs/components/inputs/discord.md

 ### `cache`

-A cache resource to use for request pagination.
+A cache resource to use for request pagination, the ID of the last message received will be stored in this cache and used for subsequent requests.

 Type: `string`

+### `cache_key`

+The key identifier used when storing the ID of the last message received.

+Type: `string`
+Default: `"last_message_id"`

 ### `rate_limit`